 Jesus could have chosen to appear to anyone else first.
 Yet lovingly, He found Mary – broken, humble, sanguine Mary.
 There are a plethora of opinions as to the why He chose her; nevertheless, His Word vows when we seek Him early He will be found.
 Mary was there early, seeking Him with her whole heart.
 And, well, He always keeps His promises.

-Mary Magdalene’s story reveals the glory of His grace and redeepmtion – from demons to deliverance, from tomb to triumph, and from brokeness to beauty – hope filled all the spaces in between.
+Mary Magdalene’s story reveals the glory of His grace and redemption – from demons to deliverance, from tomb to triumph, and from brokenness to beauty – hope filled all the spaces in between.

 In all truth, there have been more than a few times which required more patience, humility, and faith than I could muster up.
 In the dark moments of life, it is easy to walk away like Peter and John did that day.
 But, what if we will would look for Christ amidst the grief?
 Should we, like Mary, bend down with expectant hope of Christ to show up and call out our name, we too will find living hope – expect it!